eSIM vs Standard SIM: Which is better?

 Device bundling becomes much easier with eSIM, allowing customers to conveniently add new devices to their plans without visiting a store or waiting for a physical SIM card to be mailed.

 eSIM also allows dual SIM cards in one phone, allowing you to link your personal and work numbers to the same device.
-You can also purchase a foreign SIM card if you’re traveling abroad and want to cut back on those outrageously high data costs.
+You can also purchase a local SIM card when you’re traveling abroad and want to cut back on outrageously high data costs.

 This opens up new revenue opportunities for mobile operators as their customers scale up their plans by adding new devices that require data.